Frank Arthur Worsley (1872 - 1943)

 to us in the next stage of our journey.
 It was exhausting

-work, but after covering about 2 and a half miles in two hours, we
+work, but after covering about 2 and a half miles in two

-which Worsley killed.
+a young sea-elephant, which Worsley killed.

 - A fresh west-south-westerly breeze was blowing on the